alexharri/website/posts/encoding-declension.md

 <BarChart data="leaf-key-count" width={540} minWidth={400} height={1000} minHeight={300} horizontal />

 The top node <Node>i->bdfjklmnpstvxðóú</Node> is the result of merging 166 leaf nodes.
-That indicates that Icelandic names ending in _"i"_ exhibit a high regularity in their pattern of declension.
-Let's take a closer look at the <Node>i</Node> subtree:
+That indicates that Icelandic names ending in _"i"_ exhibit a high degree of regularity in their pattern of declension.

+Let's take a closer look at the <Node>i</Node> subtree.
+Next to each value node, I've added the number of names that the leaf node represents in parentheses.

 <Image plain src="~/i-trie.svg" minWidth={720} width={800} />
-<SmallNote label="" center>Next to each value node, I've added the number of names that the leaf node represents in parentheses.</SmallNote>

-The <Node>i</Node> subtree is built from declension data for 223 names.
+The <Node>i</Node> subtree is built from 223 names starting with _"i"_.
 Only four of those names don't follow the declension pattern of <Ts>{'"1;i,a,a,a"'}</Ts>.
 That's a really high degree of regularity!

 Those four names serve as important counterexamples to the general rule that names ending in _"i"_ have a forms encoding of <Ts>{'"1;i,a,a,a"'}</Ts>.
 Without them the <Node>i</Node> subtree would have been compressed to a single value node.

 ## Final bundle size